 Alternatives

-Given the caloric and fat content of pork spareribs, you might be feeling a little discouraged about eating them.
+Given the high calories and fat in pork spareribs, you may feel discouraged about eating them.
 But there are lean cuts of pork that can still provide the flavor you crave.

 "Barbecue" originated with French-speaking pirates, who called their Caribbean pork feast "de barbe et queue."
 Translated, it means "from beard to tail," reflecting the fact that the hog could be consumed from head to toe."